 Most body moisturisers can be used on your hands and feet too, but if you suffer from particularly dry hands or cracked heels and toes, I also strongly recommend:

 - and a foot cream or heal balm.
 I personally recommend Eulactol Heel Balm.

 Only moisturise when your skin is clean.
 After you shower is perfect for your body and face areas.
 If using a foot cream, apply it under thick socks when you go to bed.
 You can also wrap your feet in cling wrap to protect your socks and sheets.
 For hand cream, used it throughout the day immediately after you've washed your hands.

 What else can I do to help my skin?

 Exfoliating in the shower with a quality bath oil is great - and when I say exfoliate, I don't mean an exfoliating gel - Buy a pair of those rough shower mitts you see at the supermarket for a few dollars.
 They turn any bath oil or lotion into a exfoliation session AND without hurting the environment like exfoliation bath gels do.

 As far as salon-grade treatments go, a good place to start is Diamond Microdermabrasion, which cleans out your pores and gently abraids away your dead skin cells.

 The next level of intense moisturising are Serum Infusions which infuse your deep skin layers with serums that provide your skin with the nutrients it needs to look younger and fresher.

 Other tips to keep your looking younger

-- Take a good fibre supplement like Metamucil, or you can also buy psyllium husk from most health food shops.
-Unless your diet is perfect, you need fibre supplements.
+- Unless your diet is perfect, take a good fibre supplement.
 Fibre keeps everything moving through your body and stops toxins building up that can cause premature skin aging, as well as putting unnecessary strain on other organs.
 Fibre, guys - It's not just for old people.